AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 **Andrea Haverkamp**
   + It should not be a surprise that Oregon State, being a land-grand university, has a large engineering program dominated by men.
 But *should* it come as a surprise that the photo of the 2018 SpaceX falcon heavy launch was as white-male dominated as NASA photos during the space race from the 1960's?
 Andrea's PhD research examines what happens in an engineering workplace that keeps these disparities stable, despite the fact that *"girls get better grades than their male counterparts from kindergarten through high school, girls have a similar level of STEM interest as their male counterparts early in their schooling career and within the last decade women outnumber men among college graduates."*
-  + Read Andrea Haverkamp's [blog post](https://blogs.oregonstate.edu/inspiration/2018/03/04/workplace-woes-women-engineering/), or listen to the [podcast episode](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?i=1000404907502).
+  + Read Andrea Haverkamp's [blog post](https://blogs.oregonstate.edu/inspiration/2018/03/04/workplace-woes-women-engineering/) that she primarily wrote and we lightly edited, or listen to the [podcast episode](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?i=1000404907502).

 **Christina Hospodar**